MicrosoftDocs/SupportArticles-docs/support/windows-server/high-availability/smb-3-file-server-features.md

 ms.prod-support-area-path: Cannot failover a group ms.technology: HighAvailability
 ---
-# New SMB 3.0 features in the Windows Server 2012 file server
+# New SMB 3.0 features in the Windows file server

 This article describes new features of the Server Message Block (SMB) 3.0 protocol.